Forms of bullying at work

 Conflict and differences of opinion are always going to happen between people, even when you are trying to get along.
 But bullying is different to occasional arguments or upsets.

 The difference is in the way that the conflict is handled.
-If you are approached in a respectful way, then it is an ordinary confrontation and not bullying.
+If you are taken to task, but in a way that is still respectful, then it is an ordinary confrontation and not bullying.

 Bullying at work can take many forms, including: